 A child <schedule> resource of the <CSEBase> resource shall indicate the anticipated time periods when the CSE is available for processing.

 A child <schedule> resource of the <subscription> resource shall indicate the time periods when the notifications can be sent to the notification targets.

-An Originator shall have the same access control privileges to the <schedule> resource as it has to its parent resource.

 The <schedule> resource shall contain the child resource specified in table 9.6.9-1.